 ML4T Software Setup

-This class has implemented an automated test suite which enables students to test their code submissions using servers provided by Georgia Tech.
+Most of the projects in this class will be graded automatically.
+As of the summer 2017 semester, we are providing the grading scripts with the template code for each of the projects, so that students can test their code to make sure they are API compatible.
+Georgia Tech also provides access to four servers that have been configured to be identical to the grading environment, specifically in terms of operating system and library versions.
 Since these servers have already been configured with all necessary libraries, setup has been reduced to simply checking out a single git repository, which will be covered below.
-For students with sporadic internet access who would like a local installation of the software, the instructions from previous semesters are available here: ML4T_Software_Installation.
+For students with sporadic internet access who would like a local installation of the software, including libraries with the correct versions, the instructions from previous semesters are available here: ML4T_Software_Installation.

 - Your code MUST run properly on the Georgia Tech provided servers, and your code must be submitted to T-square.
-If you do not test your code on the provided machines it may not run correctly in our auto grader.
+If you do not test your code on the provided machines it may not run correctly when we test it.
 If your code fails to run on the provided servers, you will not get credit for the assignment.
 So it is very important that you ensure that you have access to, and that your code runs correctly on, these machines.
+If you would like to develop on your personal machine and are comfortable installing libraries by hand, here are the specific versions of the libraries we use (Please note that these are not the most recent versions for many of these libraries):

 - We use a specific, static dataset for this course, which is provided as part of the repository detailed below.
 If you download your own data from Yahoo (or elsewhere), you will get wrong answers on assignments.